ItzLoghotXD/ConfigSystem/README.md

 # Thankyou/Donations

-Thank you for using `GameMenu`!
+Thank you for using `ConfigSystem`!
 If you have any questions or need support, please open an issue on the [GitHub repository](https://github.com/ItzLoghotXD/GameMenu/issues).

 I work on this Project with the little amount of free time that I have.
 Please feel free to donate via Crypto any amount you desire to show your support, and help me stay motivated to keep this project going.
 Thank You!<br>
 * Bitcoin (BTC) Address: bc1qgarxwpp4rn3y5h8hwmhc6a5cpwzqqu3p5pun07